Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Physics_Y10/11_Kinetic_and_Potential_Energy.md

-# Kinetic And Potential Energy
+# Kinetic and Potential Energy

 ## Learning Objectives
 - Explain the fundamental ideas behind Kinetic And Potential Energy as set out in the CIE syllabus.